 Currently, Mr. Dolce is litigating the following notable matters:

 - Jane Doe v.
-Florida Sheriffs Youth Ranches: Mr. Dolce represents a teenaged sex abuse victim who was abused in a residential childcare facility by an adult resident of the facility.
+Florida Sheriffs Youth Ranches (Cir.
+Crt., Polk Cnty., Fla): Mr. Dolce represented a teenaged sex abuse victim who was abused in a residential childcare facility by an adult resident of the facility.
 This civil suit against the facility follows a successful criminal prosecution of the abuser, asserting that the facility failed to maintain proper child safety procedures and policies.

 - Rose, Fitzsimons and Davis v.
-The Devereux Foundation, Inc.: Mr. Dolce represents adult survivors in three related lawsuits, asserting child physical and sexual abuse at a licensed therapeutic group home perpetrated by several staff members.
+The Devereux Foundation, Inc. (Cir.
+Crt., Leon Cnty., Fla.): Mr. Dolce represented adult survivors in three related lawsuits, asserting child physical and sexual abuse at a licensed therapeutic group home perpetrated by several staff members.

 - Hollins v.
-Watchtower Bible and Tract Society of New York, Inc.: Mr. Dolce represented an adult survivor of child sexual abuse against his former church (Jehovah’s Witnesses), resulting in a confidential settlement.
+Watchtower Bible and Tract Society of New York, Inc. (Cir.
+Crt., Leon Cnty., Fla.): Mr. Dolce represented an adult survivor of child sexual abuse against his former church (Jehovah’s Witnesses), resulting in a confidential settlement.

 - A.S.W. v.
-Happy House, Inc.: Mr. Dolce represented a pre-school child against a day care center in a child-on-child sex abuse case, resulting in a confidential settlement.
+Happy House, Inc. (Cir.
+Crt, Duval Cnty., Fla.): Mr. Dolce represented a pre-school child against a day care center in a child-on-child sex abuse case, resulting in a confidential settlement.

 - Jane Doe v.
-James Byrne and Linda Byrne: Mr. Dolce represented a mentally disabled child in an action against a neighbor who sexually abused her over a two-year period and against the abuser’s wife, on a theory that she failed to protect the child after finding evidence of ongoing abuse.
+James Byrne and Linda Byrne (Cir.
+Crt., St. Lucie Cnty., Fla): Mr. Dolce represented a mentally disabled child in an action against a neighbor who sexually abused her over a two-year period and against the abuser’s wife, on a theory that she failed to protect the child after finding evidence of ongoing abuse.
 The jury awarded damages of $3.5 million, ordering both defendants to pay.